broblocodex/5-minute-tutorials/video3/readme.md

-# Teleporter Portal — 5‑minute tutorial
+# 5‑Minute Tutorial: Instant Teleporter

+Remember Pac-Man?
+Those tunnels that zap you from one side of the screen to the other?
+That's exactly what we're building.
+Step on a portal, instantly appear somewhere else.

+Here's the thing: teleporters solve so many game design problems.
+Need to connect distant areas?
+Portal.
+Want to create puzzle mechanics?
+Portal with conditions.
+Building a hub world?
+Portals everywhere.
+This one pattern unlocks tons of possibilities.

+## What you're actually building
-A portal Part that moves players to another Part instantly.
+A Part that instantly moves players to another Part when touched.
+We start with basic teleportation, then add cooldowns and access controls.

+Think of it as cutting holes in space — but safer and with fewer physics violations.

-## Files in this tutorial
+## What's in here

-- [script.lua](script.lua) — simple, copy‑paste teleporter
-- [steps/](steps) — incremental checkpoints aligned to use-cases (01 → 03)
+- [script.lua](./script.lua) — the dead simple version (start here)
+- [steps/](./steps) — each step adds one new concept (01→03)
-- [wiki.md](wiki.md) — tiny study links you’ll actually use
+- [wiki.md](./wiki.md) — the Roblox docs that actually matter
-- [use-cases.md](use-cases.md) — 4 quick ideas to plug into your game
+- [use-cases.md](./use-cases.md) — real examples you can steal

-## Try it
+## Get it working (2 minutes)

-1) Make two Parts anywhere in Workspace (your two portals).
+1. Drop two Parts in your workspace (these are your portals)
-2) In each portal Part, insert an ObjectValue named Target and set it to the other Part.
+2. In each portal, add an ObjectValue named "Target"
+3. Set each Target to point to the other portal
-3) Insert a Script inside each portal Part and paste `script.lua`.
+4. Drop a Script in each portal and paste `script.lua`
-4) Play.
-Step on a portal to jump to its Target.

-## Then explore

-- Walk through `steps/` in order:
-  - 01 cooldown → 02 gated-access → 03 remoteevent

-## Which step for which use-case?
-- Fast‑travel hub → `script.lua`
-- Key‑locked portal → Step 02 (gated-access)
-- Puzzle: rotate destinations → `script.lua` + snippet
-- Party arrival VFX → Step 03 (remoteevent + client snippet)

-Great for hubs, fast travel, puzzle rooms, and secret doors.
+5. Hit Play, step on either portal

+If you teleport between them, you've got it working.
+If you get stuck in the floor, adjust the height offset.

+## What to do next
+**Start with real examples** — check out [use-cases.md](./use-cases.md) to see this basic teleporter turned into actual game features: fast-travel hubs, key-locked portals, rotating puzzle doors.

+**Follow the upgrades** — as you build those examples, you'll need enhanced versions of the basic script.
+The [steps/](./steps) folder shows you how:

+- **Step 01**: Stop teleport spam (cooldown)
+- **Step 02**: Lock behind requirements (gated access)
+- **Step 03**: Add arrival effects (client events)

+All the pieces you need to build teleportation that feels polished and professional.